 8. Initial access date: Some flexibility, but ideally April 2025.

-9. Full date range if for extended periods, with intended frequency of visits/shipments: One visit of up to one week ??? to core trees, with a return short visit by Wolkovich once the cores have dried and can be imported to Canada for sampling.
+9. Full date range if for extended periods, with intended frequency of visits/shipments: One visit of 5-7 days if only one person works and 3-4 for two people to one week to core trees, with a return short visit by Wolkovich once the cores have dried and can be imported to Canada for sampling.

 10. Briefly describe the project (1 paragraph is sufficient):